 Most treatment plans establish a grooming routine to control the presence of dander.
 Regular baths clean and soothe the skin, while frequent brushing can remove some of the built-up flakes and hair.
 Home remedies like oatmeal baths can calm inflamed and irritated skin and add moisture.
 Your veterinarian may also prescribe specific shampoos with ingredients that target the underlying problem.
 Seborrhea in dogs rarely causes hair loss, so if your pet is experiencing intense itching or begins losing hair, you should investigate other causes like fleas or mites.

-Natural health supplements like CBD can help heal the skin quickly and effectively.
-This cannabinoid, or chemical compound, works with your pet’s body to accelerate the immune response and reduce swelling and inflammation.
+Health supplements like CBD may be beneficial in helping with skin conditions such as seborrhea.
 Pure Paws CBD Shampoo and Conditioner is a soothing formula designed to decrease skin irritation and restore a soft, lustrous coat.
-Our veterinarian-approved product is non-toxic and uses the healing properties of CBD to bring comfort to your pet.
+Our product is non-toxic and uses the beneficial properties of CBD to bring comfort to your pet.